Demaris Lee Named 'Champion of the Year'By HASKEL BURNS,

 Lee graduated in 1972 from Petal High School, where she played basketball and ran track.
 She was designated Most Valuable Player of the basketball team, and in her senior year was named Most Athletic.
 After attending Pearl River Community College, Lee graduated in 1993 from the Leaders of a New Century program with the Area Development Partnership.

-In 1989, Lee and Jesse Rowell formed the Petal Children’s Task Force, which began by feeding and providing Christmas for two families.
-Now in its 19th year, the task force serves 250 families, which officials say equates to 350-375 family members and children.
+In 1989, Lee and Jesse Rowell formed the Petal Children's Task Force, which got its start feeding and providing Christmas for two families.
+Now in its 29th year, the task force serves 457 families, which equates to about 1,187 people.
 The organization provides food each month to less fortunate children, along with school uniforms and Christmas gifts.

 Lee worked with city officials to open Petal Civic Center in 1994, and was a founding member of The Petal News in 1997.
 In 1995 the Petal Area Chamber of Commerce named her as the recipient of Bobby Runnels Award, which is named after Bobby Runnels, a lifelong Petal resident who sat on the first elected board of aldermen and was named mayor pro tem while then-mayor Jack Gay served in Operation Desert Storm.